Limiting spectral distribution of sample autocovariance matrices: Introduction

 If $K$ is a non-negative definite function then $\Gamma_{n,K}(X)$ is also non-negative definite.
-Among other results, \cite{xiaowu} also showed that under the growth condition $m_n=o(n^\gamma)$ for a suitable $\gamma$ and suitable conditions on $K$, the largest eigenvalue of \ $\Gamma_{n,K}(X)-\Sigma_n(X)$ tends to zero a.s..
-Theorem \ref{thm:autocovband}(c) states that under the minimal condition $m_n/n \to 0$, if $K$ is bounded, symmetric and continuous at 0 and \ $K(0)=1$, then $\Gamma_{n, K}(X)$ is consistent.
-This is a reflection of the fact that the consistency notion of \cite{xiaowu} in terms of the maximum eigenvalue is stronger than our notion and hence our consistency holds under weaker growth condition on $m_n$.
+Among other results, Xiao and Wu \cite{xiaowu} also showed that under the growth condition $m_n=\RMo(n^\gamma)$ for a suitable $\gamma$ and suitable conditions on $K$, the largest eigenvalue of $\Gamma_{n,K}(X)-\Sigma_n(X)$ tends to zero a.s.
+Theorem \ref {thmautocovband}(c) states that under the minimal condition $m_n/n \to0$, if $K$ is bounded, symmetric and continuous at 0 and $K(0)=1$, then $\Gamma_{n, K}(X)$ is consistent.
+This is a reflection of the fact that the consistency notion of Xiao and Wu \cite{xiaowu} in terms of the maximum eigenvalue is stronger than our notion and hence our consistency holds under weaker growth condition on $m_n$.